practicingruby/practicing-ruby-paid/posts/v4/011-responsibility-vs-data-driven.markdown

 system is cohesive around its data.

-However as some large legacy Rails codebases show, when the complexity of the domain lies primarily in the behvaiors or rules of the domain then organizing around data leads to a lot of jumbled code.
-The models end up needing to have many methods on them in order to process all of the potential actions that can be taken on them, and many of these actions end up being similar accross data types.
+However as some large legacy Rails codebases show, when the complexity of the domain lies primarily in the behaviors or rules of the domain then organizing around data leads to a lot of jumbled code.
+The models end up needing to have many methods on them in order to process all of the potential actions that can be taken on them, and many of these actions end up being similar across data types.
 As such the cohesion of the system suffers, and extending or modifying the behavior becomes more and more difficult over time.

-The oppisite of course is true as well in my experience.
+The opposite of course is true as well in my experience.
 In a system whose domain complexity lies primarily in its behavior, decomposing the system around those behaviors makes extending or modifying the behavior of the system over time to be much faster and easier.
 However the cost